We all know that eating too much sugar isn’t good for us but it’s so hard to quit.

 Pay attention to everything you drink and if it has sugar, skip it.

 Stick to water, club soda, black coffee (with milk or cream), and unsweetened tea.

 The best thing you can do for yourself is to learn to drink plain filtered water.
 If you just can’t drink plain water try adding lemon wedges.

 If you are a heavy soda drinker then allow yourself 1 soda a day for a week if you want to ease off of them.

-It’s the fizz that I love in soda and Kombucha gives me that and it has healthy probiotics.
+It’s the fizz that I love in soda so the carbonated water or Kombucha gives me that bite.

 You can easily make Kombucha at home or pick one up at most grocery stores.

-Day Three – Change Your Breakfast
+Change Your Breakfast

-Typically, I intermittent fast every day.
-I stop eating at 6 pm and don’t eat again until about 11a or 12 pm the next day.
-I break my fast with a low glycemic meal replacement shake so I get some good nutrients in my body right away.
+I break my fast about 12 pm each day with a low glycemic meal replacement shake (this is my favorite brand) so I get good nutrients in my body right away.

 Once you get the hang of fasting you will have more energy, fewer junk cravings, and most likely you will lose some weight if you need to.